tjgu/B4galt1_data_analysis/README.md

 ```
 Expected runtime: ~30–90 min.

-Trajectory (optional): requires objects created in velocity step, then:
+Trajectory (optional): use the combined object from main script, then:
 ```r
 source("trajectory.R")
 ```